-Four great examples of why you don’t need to be mind-blowing in high school in order to thrive at the college level
+Four great examples of why you don’t need to be mind-blowing fast in high school in order to thrive at the college level

 The four examples I am going to reference are two athletes I used to compete against, and two athletes I have coached.

 Example 1: I used to compete against an athlete who ran cross country and track in high school and ran his 5k’s in the 16’s and 17’s by his senior year.
 He later went on and ran track and cross country in college and ran an indoor 5k in 14:36.

 Example 2: I used to compete against an athlete who ran a 4:42 mile in high school and later he ran track in college and ended up running a 4:11.